 Apple Notes with Apple Intelligence

-Apple Notes added AI Writing Tools through Apple Intelligence on iPhone 16, iPad and Mac M-series devices.
-Quick proofreading, summarizing and tone adjustments live right in the Notes app.
+Apple Notes added AI Writing Tools through Apple Intelligence on iPhone 16, iPad, and Mac M-series devices.
+Quick proofreading, summarizing, and tone adjustments live right in the Notes app.
 Privacy is the big advantage.
-Most processing happens on-device, so your notes do not get sent to cloud servers.
+Most processing happens on-device, so your notes don’t get sent to cloud servers.

 The AI features are basic compared to dedicated tools.
 But for casual note-taking with quick AI assistance, Apple Notes covers it free with no extra setup.